 The project is based upon the concept of sustainable development which aims at generating an environment in which future generations can fully develop themselves and reap the benefits of development.
 Equitable development, participation, protection of the environment, employment generation, spatial planning and infrastructure development are the basic strategies of GAP.

-The center-piece of the Southeast Development Project (known in Turkish as GAP) is the 3,000-million-cubic-feet (84.4-million-cubic-meter) rock and earth-fill Ataturk Dam, the third largest of its type in the world.
-Eight hydroelectric plants are operational as of the end of 2005 and other dams are now in various stages of construction or planning in the southeast area.
-Such massive state investment will be followed by the private sector investments to tie this forgotten part of the country into the national economy at last.
-In 1997, irrigation of Harran fields started and farmers now are harvesting their crops nowadays, especially superb quality Turkish cotton, which is considered as the second best in the world (comes after the Egyptian cotton).
-When the projects are completed, 1.7 million hectares of land will be effectively irrigated.
+The center-piece of the Southeast Development Project (known in Turkish as GAP) is the 84.4 million cubic meters (3,000 million cubic feet) rock and earth-fill Ataturk Dam, the third largest of its type in the world.
+19 hydroelectric plants are operational as of the end of 2015 and other 22 dams.
+Other dams and power plants are now in various stages of construction or planning in the southeast area.
+Such massive state investment is followed by the private sector investments to tie this forgotten part of the country into the national economy at last.
+In 1997, irrigation of Harran fields started and farmers now are harvesting their crops, especially superb quality Turkish cotton which is considered as the second best in the world (comes after the Egyptian cotton).
+When the projects are completed, 1.8 million hectares of land will be effectively irrigated.

 The basic development scenario envisaged in the GAP Master Plan is to transform the region into an "agriculture based export center".
 And it will for sure change the Flora in the region in a positive direction.
-It will also improve the living standards of the people in the area.
+It also improved the living standards of the people in the area.
+So far there are highways and double-lane roads built; 5 major airports in Sanliurfa, Diyarbakir, Mardin, Gaziantep and Sirnak are functional; and there are 2 free zones (Mardin and Gaziantep).

 How will GAP change the socio-economic structure of the region